Jamie-B22/ITC_Data_Mining_Project/readme.md

 This web scraper finds, scrapes and stores details of books from [GoodReads](https://www.goodreads.com/).
 It works by taking the user's selection of a goodreads list and scraping and storing the details of all books on that list.
 The data will be stored in a MySQL database (structure detailed below), or into a CSV file if it is unable to make a connection to the database.

+The data scraped from Goodreads can be enriched with data from:
+* The [New York Times (NYT) Books API](https://developer.nytimes.com/docs/books-product/1/overview), which provides details of books on the current and past NYT bestseller lists.
+* The [Open Library Books API](https://openlibrary.org/dev/docs/api/books), which provides data about the various editions of titles that have been published.

 The web scraper was created as a project as part of the Data Science Fellows Program at [ITC](https://www.itc.tech/).

 ### Usage